Zero to Hero: A Blind Agility Dog Champion

 You guessed it -- Zero got first place.
 Who knows what dogs can sense, but it certainly felt to Dianne like they were both getting some closure and going out with a bang before his retirement.
 They both slept easy that night.

 Zero at a dock diving event.
-Dianne says she uses Rex Specs for dock diving because the different lenses help him see in different light conditions.
+Dianne says she uses Rex Specs Dog Goggles for dock diving because the different Rex Specs Replacement Lenses help him see in different light conditions.
 PC: @leagueoftheunsane

 Even though Zero has an incredible talent for agility, the equipment can still be very dangerous for a blind dog.
 So Dianne did retire him from it after that last special event, but he still does barn hunting, rally, dock diving and, just recently, advanced obedience training.
 And he loves to go mountain biking with Micah, using the trail scent, Micah’s scent and their other dogs as his guides.
 “I still want him to live a really wild life,” Dianne says of Zero’s amazing ability to experience the world on his own off leash even as a blind dog.
 “We do obedience now and he’s a terrible heeler,” she laughs.
 “He’s really bad -- but he loves it.
 He’s ready to go for anything.”